That time the neighbors of Kensington chased a famous firebrand out of town.

 Her harrowing ordeal began, like most doomed efforts, with a deviation from the plan.
 Fonda was in town as part of a political-musical-variety show called the Indochina Peace Campaign, that had been touring colleges and coffeehouses across the country (and applying pressure in Washington DC).

 This particular afternoon, Fonda found herself with hours to kill before she had to be at Villanova for that night’s show.
 Most people would probably take a walk, maybe get a cheesesteak.
 Instead, Fonda decided to set up a soapbox in the middle of the city and speak out against the war.
 She and another cast member borrowed a truck and drove to the corner of Arbor and Tioga streets, across from Philco.
-Soon, a crowd of about 300 gathered.
+Soon, a crowd of hundreds gathered.

 As Fonda stepped up to speak, they turned on her, booing and hissing loudly.
 One dude waved a giant American flag from his porch across the street.
 The jeers grew louder and louder, no one could even hear Fonda’s voice over the litany of vicious and increasingly personal attacks.
 Eventually she had to flee the scene for her own safety.